Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 - __temperature__
   - Type: float
-  - Description: storage tmeperature (-20°C, -80°C)
+  - Description: Storage temperature (-20°C, -80°C)

 - __storage_start__
   - Type: date
-  - Description: when was the catalysed stored
+  - Description: When did storage start?

 - __removing/rethawing__
   - Type: sting
-  - Description: was the catalyst removed from storage or rethawed?
+  - Description: How was the catalyst removed from storage or rethawed?

 - __thawing_process__
   - Type: string
-  - Description: how was the catalst frozen, any special deviced
+  - Description: How was the catalyst frozen, any special devices or additives?

 </details>